Oregon camping, the “Peter Iredale”

 She was built in 1890 in Maryport, England, and had been in international shipping service for just 16 years.
 On October 25, 1906, she was driven onto the beach by a sudden heavy nor’wester squall.
 She ended up on the beach, less than four miles south of the entrance to the Columbia River.
 The captain and crew could do nothing to save her.
 No human lives were lost.
 But her life was lost.

 She had sailed from Mexico just one month earlier with only ballast on board, no cargo, with 27 crew and, interestingly, two stowaways.
 After the grounding and loss of the ship, a Naval Court inquiry placed no blame on Captain Lawrence.
-This was, after all, the “graveyard of the Pacific” and inumerable ships had been driven ashore and wrecked prior to this one, and many more would be grounded and lost in subsequent years.
-In fact, this continues to be one of the most trecherous river bar crossings in the world even though we now have ships with huge diesel engines on board.
+This was, after all, the “graveyard of the Pacific” and innumerable ships had been driven ashore and wrecked prior to this one, and many more would be grounded and lost in subsequent years.
+In fact, this continues to be one of the most treacherous river bar crossings in the world even though we now have ships with huge diesel engines on board.

-Not long after the Peter Iredale grounded, her steel and iron were sold to a local scrap yard.
+Not long after the Peter Iredale grounded, most of her steel and iron were sold to a local scrap yard.
 Much of her original structure was removed within the first several years.
 Her bowsprit (that long chunk of metal pointing out from the bow that was part of the support structure for the forward mast and spritsails) was removed in 1960 for fear it would fall and hurt someone.

 On the other hand, they say the ship was almost completely enveloped by sand about 10-15 years ago, but they also say that global warming and rising sea levels have increased wave action such that the ocean is now removing sand from around the ship, so more of the ship is being exposed.
-A Park Ranger told me that the parts of the ship that are buried are still relatively intact.
+A Park Ranger told me that the parts of the ship that are still buried are still relatively intact.

 Hmmm, on the other hand, there’s sure not much left of the the parts that are above the sand.
 Wind, tide, UV, and human interaction … all take their toll.